-SECTION 9 Part D Vaccines.
+SECTION 8 Part D Vaccines.
 What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
-Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's "Drug List".
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's Drug List.
 Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
-Refer to your plan's "Drug List" or contact Pharmacy Member Services for coverage and cost-sharing details about specific vaccines.
+Refer to your plan's Drug List or contact Pharmacy Member Services for coverage and cost-sharing details about specific vaccines.